Substance Abuse Frequently Asked Questions

 services in your area.

-Connects people with important community services and
+available, connects people with important community

 Hotline Call Center for Alcohol and Drug Abuse

-court orders, family interventions, detox, treatment,
+information regarding interventions, detox, treatment,

 By the National Alliance for Tobacco Cessation and its